 Wi-Fi in Prague

-Prague has a relatively good wifi coverage, with many cafes, restaurants, hotels, and other public places offering free wifi for their customers.
+Prague has relatively good wifi coverage, with many cafes, restaurants, hotels, and other public places offering free wifi for their customers.
 Most of the major tourist attractions and public transport also have free wifi available.

 There are also several public wifi networks in Prague, which are available in many parks, squares, and other public spaces.
 These networks include “Prague Open WiFi” and “Free WiFi Praha”.